exactly-once/Home/content/posts/model-checking-exactly-once.md

 end algorithm; *)
 {{< / highlight >}}

 The model describes the state using set of variables (lines 13-18).
-Input and output queues are represented as set of records with unique `id`.
-The business data storage (line 14) consists of a sequence of snapshots and contains `ver` field used to model optimistic concurrency control on writes.
+Input and output queues are modelled as sets (no applied ordering) with each message having a unique `id` and `dupId` unique for each duplicate.
+The business data storage (line 14) is a record that hold sequence of snapshots (all versions of the state including the newest), `ver` field used to model optimistic concurrency on writes and `tx` field needed by the algorithm to commit message processing transactions.
 Finally, there are two variables modelling the outbox store.

-The system starts with all storages empty except the input queue which contains `MessageCount*DupCount` messages.
-Every handler operates in a loop (line 27) processing one message at a time.
+The system starts with all an empty state except the input queue which contains `MessageCount*DupCount` messages.
+There are two handler (this is controlled by the `Processes` sequence) that operate in a loop (line 27) processing one message at a time.

-As we can see the model already expresses some non-trivial non-determinisms resulting from number of processes and execution steps defined.
-The specification doesn't define any rules about how the messages are to be processed.
+The specification already expresses some non-determinisms as there is not coordination between the handlers.
 E.g. an execution in which the first handler processes all the messages as well as one in which it processes none of the messages both belong to the model.

 #### Termination

-To check termination ie. making sure that the system always drains the input queue, the following property has been defined:
+Before checking any other poperties it's good to make sure that the system doesn't get stuck in any of the executions.
+In our case, this will mean that there are no more messages in the input queue and both handler are waiting in `LockInMsg`.
+This can be expressed in TLA+ with:

 {{< highlight prolog "linenos=inline,hl_lines=,linenostart=1" >}}
 Termination == <>(/\ \A self \in Processes: pc[self] = "LockInMsg"
                   /\ IsEmpty(inputQueue))
 {{< / highlight >}}

-As already mentioned we can use model checking to verify that the property is true for all executions of the system.
-The definition states that eventually (`<>` operator) any execution leads to a state in which the `inputQueue` is empty and all processes are in `LockInMsg` label.
+The property states that eventually (`<>` operator) any execution leads to a state in which the `inputQueue` is empty and all processes are in `LockInMsg` label.

 #### Message processing